SkygearIO/features/features/332-sso/api.md

 The custom token **MUST** be a JWT token.

-It **MUST** have the following standard claims.
+It **MUST** have the following JWT standard claims.

 - `iss`: The value must match the configured value in tenant configuration.
 - `sub`: The user ID of the foreign authentication system.

-It **SHOULD** have the following standard claims.
+It **SHOULD** have the following JWT standard claims.

 - `aud`: If present and the configured value is not empty, they must match.
 - `exp`: If present, the Auth gear will validate it against the current time.
 - `nbf`: If present, the Auth gear will validate it against the current time.

+It **MAY** have the following OpenID Connect standard claims.

+- `email`: If present, it is used in [handling duplicated email](#options-on-duplicated-email-during-login)

 The signing algorithm is `HS256`.
 The signing key is shared between the Auth gear and the foreign authentication system.

-The token can optionally contain a claim named `skyprofile` which **MUST** be an JSON object.
-If `skyprofile` contains `email`, then merging applies.

 ### Server Side Example (Node.js)